okta/okta-developer-docs/packages/@okta/vuepress-site/code/javascript/okta_auth_sdk/index.md

 ## Part 2: Get an Okta session cookie

 In the code example above, the ID token is retrieved using a redirect to the Okta sign-in page.
-It is also possible to take a user-inputted `username` and `password` pair and pass them to the `signIn` method.
-This method then initiates an authentication process which returns an [Okta session cookie](/docs/guides/session-cookie/#retrieving-a-session-cookie-by-visiting-a-session-redirect-link).
-This Okta session cookie can then be used, along with the `getWithRedirect` method, to get back the ID Token.
+It's also possible to take a `username` and `password` pair input by the user and pass them to the `signIn` method.
+This method then initiates an authentication process that returns an [Okta session cookie](/docs/guides/session-cookie/#retrieving-a-session-cookie-by-visiting-a-session-redirect-link).
+You can then use this Okta session cookie, along with the `getWithRedirect` method, to get back the ID Token.
 This means that there is no need to redirect the user to the Okta sign-in page.

 [Read more about signIn in the Auth SDK Reference][authjs-reference-signin].